 # ifconfig -a > /var/tmp/ifconfig-a.$date

-In general most of the monitoring server run ping to all the servers in environment and it through alert in case no response from server on that behalf ticket gets generated and normally list of hardware taken from CMDB of organization.
+In general most of the monitoring server run a ping to all the servers in the environment and it through an alert in case no response from the server on that behalf ticket gets generated and normally a list of hardware taken from CMDB of the organization.

 1. Ping works perfectly fine.

-2.Was able to login using name in CMDB/Incident as i already said it was there in our DNS.
+2.Was able to login using the name in CMDB/Incident as I already said it was there in our DNS.

-So such a small things some times makes you realize their importance.
-Keeping that in mind always take backup of configuration files before change and utilize all the services offered by operating system.
+So such small things sometimes make you realize their importance.
+Keeping that in mind always take a backup of configuration files before the change and utilize all the services offered by the operating system.